zyishai/sea-trader/README.md

 > Tested on: *iTerm version 3.5.10* and *Warp version 2024.11.21*.

 # How to Play
-On the start screen, you can toggle between "Regular" and "Extended" game modes by pressing the `M` key.
-Press Enter to begin your journey.
+*Sea Trader* is played entirely in your terminal, using only the keyboard.

 ## Game Modes
-- **Regular:** Default mode with a 100-day limit for your voyage.
-- **Extended:** Continue playing beyond 100 days, but incur score penalties for each extra day.

-## Available commands
-- **Travel:** Move between ports.
-Type the number next to your desired destination and press Enter to confirm.
-Each travel takes 3-10 days.
-- **Buy/Sell:** Purchase or sell goods from the local market.
-Type the initial of the good and how many tons you'd like to buy/sell, then press Enter to confirm.
-- **Repair:** Available only if your ship is damaged.
-Enter the amount of money you wish to invest in repairs and press Enter to confirm.
-- **Retire:** This option is available only after 100 days.
-End the game and display your score.
+The game has two modes: classic mode, and extended mode.
+The difference between these modes is that classic mode lasts for 100 days only.
+Extended mode allows you to keep sailing for more than 100 days, but your score will have a penalty for the extra days.

 ## Scoring
-Your score is influenced by the following factors:
+Your score is calculated based on:
-1. Total wealth accumulated.
-1. Condition and upgrades of your ship.
-1. Number of days taken to reach your goal (extra days incur penalties).
+- **Total wealth** accumulated
+- **Ship upgrades** that influence its capacity and speed
+- **Ship's condition**: Damage to your ship harms your score
+- **Days played:** Additional days in extended mode reduce your score

 ## Gameplay Tips
-- Keep an eye on the price list.
-Prices are updated every 14 days.
+- **Watch market trends:** Prices are updated every 14 days.
+Buy low and sell high!
-- Maintain your ship in good condition to avoid negatively impacting your final score.
-- Plan efficient routes to maximize trading time and opportunities.
+- **Plan efficient routes:** Save time and maximize trade opportunities.
+- **Avoid overloading your ship:** Too much cargo slows you down.
-- Events are more likely to occur during the late stages of your voyage and as you get richer.
+- **Be prepared for events:** They are more likely as your wealth grow or during the late stages of your voyage.

 # Feedback and Contributions
 Your feedback is very appreciated!
 Please let me know if you want something new implemented or if you have an idea for improving the gameplay.